davidtheclark/postcss-log-warnings/README.md

 - **throwError** (boolean, default = `false`)

-  If `true`, after the plugin logs your warnings it will exit the process with code 1 if it found any warnings.
+  If `true`, after the plugin logs your warnings it will throw an error if it found any warnings.